martinsipka/martinsipka.github.io/index.md

 </div>

 <div class="bio">
     <p>Hello!
-I'm Martin Šípka, a research engineer at Amazon Web Services working on AWS Transcribe, where I focus on speech-to-text model development and their GPU-efficient implementations.</p>
+I'm Martin Šípka, a researcher at Amazon Web Services working on <a href="https://aws.amazon.com/transcribe/" target="_blank">Amazon Transcribe</a>, where I focus on speech-to-text model development and their GPU-efficient implementations.</p>

-    <p>I hold a PhD from Charles University and was a visiting PhD student at MIT, where I worked with Professor Rafael Gómez-Bombarelli on rare events sampling using differentiable molecular dynamics.
+    <p>I obtained a PhD from Charles University under <a href="https://www.karlin.mff.cuni.cz/~pavelka/" target="_blank">Michal Pavelka</a> on the intersection of physics and machine learning, focusing mostly on enhanced sampling of chemical reactions.
+During my PhD, I was a visiting student at MIT, where I worked with <a href="https://gomezbombarelli.mit.edu/" target="_blank">Professor Rafael Gómez-Bombarelli</a> on rare events sampling using differentiable molecular dynamics.
 My background includes strong expertise in C++, Python, and modern deep learning frameworks, along with experience in fluid dynamics and numerical mathematics.</p>

-    <p>My current research interests are focused on diffusion and flow matching models, particularly exploring the properties of energy landscapes that emerge during their training and the dynamical properties of their inference.</p>
+    <p>My current research interests are focused on diffusion and flow matching models, particularly exploring the properties of energy landscapes that emerge during their training and the dynamical properties of their inference.
+Feel free to reach out if you'd like to discuss any of these topics!</p>

+    <p>I am a proud player on the <a href="https://krakenhockeyleague.com/team/8115/home" target="_blank">Yetties hockey team</a> in the Seattle Kraken Hockey League and an amateur guitarist looking for a spot in an equally amateur rock band.</p>
 </div>

 <div class="publications">